 - become acquainted with the University,

 - find their way around the campus and settle into their residences,

-- learn about student advising and enroll in Spring 2019 semester courses,
+- learn about student advising and enroll in Fall 2019 semester courses,

 It also provides the opportunity to experience the special nature of the undergraduate student life in a typical American-styled institution.
 We are glad to welcome you to University Life!

 Fall 2019 Orientation for new students begins on August 27 with new students arrivals.